Data Quality Metric Library

 |

-The percentage of the total retaining wall length entered in RAMM for the five year period to the end of the reported financial year.
+The percentage of the total "in use" retaining wall length entered in RAMM during the five year period to the end of the reported financial year.

 Metric Purpose

-Confirm that retaining wall asset data is being maintained as new retaining walls are constructed/vested, and others are renewed.
+Confirm that retaining wall asset data is being added as new retaining walls are constructed/vested, and others are renewed.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor updating of data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Metric has been changed to report a result of "NA" for RCAs with no retaining walls recorded in their database.
 This is then ungraded and excluded from the aggregated results.